-Under the Constitution, the President holds the exclusive right to grant a pardon.
-In accordance with Presidential Decree No. 1500, issued December 28, 2001, on setting up pardons commissions in the constituent territories of the Russian Federation, a pardon may be granted to: individuals who have been convicted by Russian courts for criminal offenses and are serving their sentences on Russian territory; individuals who have been convicted by foreign courts and are serving their sentences in Russia in accordance with international treaties to which the Russian Federation is a signatory; and individuals who have served a sentence but whose conviction remains on record.
+In accordance with the Regulation on the Procedure for Considering Requests for Pardon in the Russian Federation, approved by Presidential Executive Order No. 787 of December 14, 2020 On Certain Aspects of Pardons Commissions’ Operation in the Constituent Territories of the Russian Federation, a pardon may be granted to: individuals who have been convicted by Russian courts to serve sentences as stipulated in the criminal law and are serving their sentences on Russian territory; individuals who have been convicted by foreign courts and are serving their sentences in Russia in accordance with international treaties to which the Russian Federation is a signatory or on the basis of reciprocity; individuals released on parole, during the remaining unserved part of the sentence; probationers, as well as individuals under suspended sentences by Russian courts; and individuals who have served a sentence but whose conviction remains on record.